11 Writing Contests for High School Students with Cash Awards

 Writing Contests For High School Students With Cash Awards

-Calling all high school student writers!
-If you’re looking for scholarships or ways to fund your future education, look no further than writing contests.
+Calling All High School Student Writers!
+If you’re searching for scholarships or finding ways to fund your future education, look no further than these wonderful writing contests.

-Below are 11 writing contests for high school students, but you can find plenty of other contests, both niche and general, by searching online.
+Below are 11 writing contests for high school students, but you can find plenty of other niche and general contests by searching online.

 1. Scholastic Art and Writing Awards

-Prizes vary as well.
-Gold medal portfolio winners can earn a $10,000 scholarship, and silver medal winners with distinction can earn a $1,000 scholarship, and there are more options for various categories.
-Fees to apply also vary by region, but the fee is generally $7 for a single entry and $25 for a portfolio entry.
+Prizes may vary.
+Gold medal portfolio winners can earn a $10,000 scholarship, and silver medal winners with distinction can earn a $1,000 scholarship.
+There are more options for various categories.
+Fees to apply vary by region, but the cost is generally $7 for a single entry and $25 for a portfolio entry.

-Since these contests vary, you can use Scholastic’s Affiliate Partner search to find out when projects are due for your specific area.
+Since these contests vary, you can use Scholastic’s Affiliate Partner search to determine when projects are due for your specific category.

 2. Young Lions Fiction Award

-Each year, a reading committee of Young Lions members, writers, editors, and librarians select five finalists, and a panel of judges selects the winner.
+Each year, a reading committee of Young Lions members, writers, editors, and librarians selects five finalists.
+It then moves on to a panel of judges who will choose the winner.

 The winner of this award will receive a $10,000 scholarship.

-The deadline to apply is usually in September of the scholarship year, and it’s free to apply.
+The deadline to apply is usually in September of the scholarship year.
+And, even better, it is entirely free to apply!

 3. Ocean Awareness Contest

-Students ages 11 through 18 from around the world are invited to participate in the Ocean Awareness Contest by submitting work in the form of visual art, creative writing, film, interactive and multimedia, performing arts, and poetry and spoken word.
+All students ranging from age 11 to age 18 from around the world are encouraged to participate in the Ocean Awareness Contest by submitting an original piece of artistic work.
+These submissions can be in visual art, creative writing, film, interactive/ multimedia, performing arts, poetry, or spoken word.

-The Junior Division is for students ages 11 through 14, and the Senior Division is for students ages 15 through 18.
+The Junior Division is for students ages 11 to 14, and the Senior Division is for students ages 15 to 18.

 In the Junior Division, the Gold Award is $1,000, Silver $750, Bronze $250, and Honorable Mention $50.
 In the Senior Division, the Gold Award is $1,500, Silver $1,000, Bronze $500, and Honorable Mention $100.

-The 2021 theme is WATER RISING, and students can choose from five different prompts to which they will respond through their choice of submission.
+Students can choose from five different prompts and respond through their choice of submission.

 4. The Adroit Prizes for Poetry and Prose